bitcoin-dev-project/bitcoiner-intro-to-rust/07_arrays_and_conversions.md

 }
 ```

 If we run this, we'll get an error expecting the conversion type to be `&[u8; 4]` instead of `[u8; 4]`.
-This is because of the `&` in front which is incorrectly interpeted as being a reference to everything that follows.
+This is because of the `&` in front of `transaction_bytes` which is incorrectly interpeted as a reference to everything that follows.
 What we need to do is ensure that it only refers to the slice.
 We'll add some parentheses:

 ```
 fn extract_version(transaction_hex: &str) -> u32 {